dylanmazurek/charlie-brown-web/.idea/show_details.md

 'A bright, bubbly and utterly charming musical.'
 Weekend Notes

-'Terrific entertainment for anyone who ever was a child!'
-Man in Chair

 'Delightful in every way!'
 Lilithia Reviews

 Based on The Comic Strip Peanuts by Charles M. Schulz.